 - Certified Public Accountant (CPA): This well-recognized designation is also the oldest.
 CPAs are the only type of accountants licensed by a state government and allowed to write audits and offer opinions on the financial situation or outlook for publicly traded companies.
 CPAs are also certified to sign tax returns and represent clients to the IRS.

 - Chartered Alternative Investment Analyst (CAIA): This certification helps financial managers better understand the evolving financial world so they may explain, discuss, and position complicated asset classes to earn the most for their clients.

-- Financial Risk Manager (FRM): Investopedia calls this certification the “globally recognized standard for measuring the skills and knowledge of those who manage financial risk.”
-The exam covers topics like quantitative analysis, valuation and risk models, and financial markets and products.
+- Financial Risk Manager (FRM): This certification is viewed as a global standard for managing financial risk.
+The exam covers topics such as quantitative analysis, valuation and risk models, and financial markets and products.

-Organizations also often use stock options as a benefit and alternative form of compensation.
-Depending how many shares are owned (CFOs are typically offered options of between 1 and 3 percent) and the actual worth, the shareholder profits based upon how much the company profits.
-That helps ensure that part of the CFO’s compensation is performance-based.
+Organizations also often use stock options as a fringe benefit and supplementary form of compensation.
+Depending on the number (CFOs are typically offered options of between 1% and 3%) and value of shares owned, the shareholder’s compensation is tied to the company’s stock price, which helps ensure the CFO’s compensation is based on company performance.

-Leading a financially successful business may be challenging, and with today’s added demands on CFOs, becoming one takes time and perseverance.
-However, the rewarding positions, positive job outlook, and competitive salary are just a few benefits of becoming a CFO that makes it worth the effort.
+Leading a financially successful business is challenging.
+And with today’s added demands on CFOs, ascending to the role takes time and perseverance.
+However, the rewarding work, positive job outlook, and competitive salary are just a few of the benefits that make becoming a CFO worth the effort.

-Learn how to become a CFO and explore the skills and expertise needed to advance a finance or accounting career by visiting Maryville University’s online Master of Science in Accounting program.
+Individuals with the ambition to become a CFO should explore the degree requirements for aspiring finance professionals.
+Discover the skills and expertise to advance your finance or accounting career by learning more about the online Master of Science in Accounting program at Maryville University.